|‘Gator in the Road or Losing my Head

 In 1986 the small City of Goose Creek was on the rise.
 The land clearing for progress drove the native wildlife into an unfamiliar civilized world.
 It was my position as Animal Control Officer to all types of animals and related complaints and it was a position that I found exciting.
 At that time, I boasted that I was the only female who would respond to reptile complaints in other jurisdictions.
 I also answered livestock calls from other departments.
 I knew how to deal with most farm animals and I possessed a sturdy horse trailer.
 I weighed less than one hundred pounds and I was fearless.

 I tackled many animals.
 I dealt with Copperheads on front porches, churches, and even the Police Station.
 On one occasion, the Chief and other officers al jumped on the table in the squad room when they caught a glimse of a snake I was holding.
-I tried not to laugh at the sight of grown men with guns frightened as I slid the small snake up into a pillowcase.
+I tried not to laugh at the sight of grown men with guns frightened as I slid the small snake into a pillowcase.
 Most cops, from my experience, are terrified of snakes and alligators.
-Therefore, I was mostly alone and could do whatever I wanted.
+Therefore, I was mostly alone and could do whatever I wanted with these wild creatures.
 I loved working with ‘gators and they showed up in strange places.

 With plenty of complaints for animal captures, I stayed busy.
 I thought of myself as an animal related problem solver.
 I impounded animals, but not a lot, of dogs and cats.
 I wore a badge, patches on my shoulders and could recite the ten codes in my sleep.
 The Chief wanted me to carry a gun.
 I indignantly informed my commanding officer, “Are you kidding?
 What would I shoot, my foot?”